dzvigelsky/warm/README.md

 # Changelog

-v1.0 August 6 2019 - updated the INVOICES, EVENTS and MEMBERS endpoint to support a lot more information (custom fields not yet supported), support Stackdriver logging and global variable to turn off logging, regression tested auditlog and accounts
+v1.0 August 6 2019 - updated the INVOICES, EVENTS and MEMBERS endpoint to support a lot more information (custom fields not yet supported), support Stackdriver logging and global variable to turn off logging, regression tested auditlog and accounts.
+Added access to Membership Levels .